hilch/TrakDiag/README.md

 ## TD_Recorder

-Scene Viewer like shuttle 'flight recorder'.
-Records shuttle data cyclically.
+Records shuttle data cyclically and provides a video for playing back the last seconds before a failure happend as scene viewer would do.

 If 'Trigger' is set a html file containing the 'SvgData' with shuttle movements and a system dump file is created.